obelaiquality/nini_bennet_moll/README.md

 # Nini Book Reviews

 This is a cosy book review website built with **Jekyll** and **Netlify CMS**.
+The homepage now includes simple search and filtering options so visitors can quickly find reviews by author or topic.
 Deploy it to Netlify or GitHub Pages and manage content through the Netlify CMS interface.
 When hosting on GitHub Pages the CMS needs to commit directly to your repository, so the `admin/config.yml` file uses the GitHub backend with a